dmeador/SRS-multiconfig/README.md

 del client.cfg.A10
 ConfigTool.cmd A10
   file "client.cfg.A10" does not exist
-  "Do you want to create configfile "A10"?
+  Do you want to create configfile "A10"?
   Type [Y/n]: Y
 ```